jmjeong/alfred-extension/pinboard/README.md

 # Change Log

+- v1.8 (2014-04-29)
+  - escape url character for compatibility
+  - support or(|) operator in search
 - v1.7 (2014-04-29)
   - retain item order of the result
   - don't limit the number of output